recourcefulcoder/LawTaskDjango/README.md

 | POSTGRES_DB | declares name of the DB used |
 | DB_HOST | declares host which database is running on; <br> considered to be _localhost_ by default |
 | DB_PORT | port database is running on; considered to be [5432](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-PORT) by default|

+### Django models

+Since project is written on django, tables are defined with django orm - being specific, with these two models: Category and Document

+#### Category model

+Categories are hierarchically organised; this model is inherited from [MPTTModel](https://django-mptt.readthedocs.io/en/latest/models.html) of django-mptt library; on top of this model's attributes and methods, whose description you may find on the link higher, following attributes are added:
+- id
+- name - name of the document category o be shown on frontend
+- type_id - UUID of document type in [government web service](http://publication.pravo.gov.ru/) being parsed
+- block - codename of the category to be used on [government API](http://publication.pravo.gov.ru/help) and this service's API
+- auto_updates - boolean field, defines whether this document type should be automatically parsed and updated within Celery task
+- parent - stores "block" value of parent's category